stefanpejcic/OpenPanel/documentation/docs/admin/000_intro.md

 **OpenAdmin Security features:**
 - The admin panel can be entirely disabled while retaining all functionality.
 - HTTP Basic Authentication can be enabled for the admin panel.
+- Admins can change the default port (2083) for the user panel.
+- Email alerts and notifications for admin logins from new IP address.
 - Bruteforce protection is enforced for the admin panel.
 - Passwords are stored as salted SHA512 hashes by default (5000 rounds).
 - The admin panel is isolated from the user panel and websites.
+- Separated database software for admin and user accounts.

 **Websites:**
 - ModSecurity Web Application Firewall (WAF) can be activated for domains, with the OWASP core ruleset.